AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/blockers-launching-on-magento-commerce-cloud.md

 ## 1. Fastly Configuration

  [Fastly](https://www.fastly.com/) is a Varnish-based Content Delivery Network (CDN) for serving static assets.
-It is required for Adobe Commerce on cloud infrastructure on Production environments, so it's important to configure Fastly and test your website (UAT) with Fastly enabled and configured — on both Staging and Production environments.
+It is required for Adobe Commerce on cloud infrastructure on Production environments, so it's important to configure Fastly and test your website (UAT) with Fastly enabled and configured &ndash; on both Staging and Production environments.

 >![warning]
 >